ADHD medication prescribing doubles for NZ youth: Fears of over prescribing loom

 She said the jump could be due to more people getting picked up which was a good thing but there was also concern for over prescribing of medication which had been seen overseas.

-Another worry was that children were being prescribed medication without the right support network, which was a crucial part of treatment, D'Souz said.
+Another worry was that children were being prescribed medication without the right support network, which was a crucial part of treatment, D'Souza said.

 In the study researchers said not every child diagnosed with ADHD needed to be on medication.